johnlohjy/Named-Entity-Recognition-Project/README.md

  This folder will contain 3 files if you run the `B_random_cv_mit_movie_query` file.
 If not, it is empty.
 1. `random_search_params.txt` - this pickled file contains the list of combination of hyperparameters that has been/is to be tested for random cross validation.
 2. `random_search_hist.txt` - this pickled file contains a dictionary where each key is the index number of the combination of the hyperparameters in the random_search_hyperparams.txt list and each value is a list, containing information regarding the combination of hyperparameters tested, the mean f1 score of all the 5 folds that were tested during cross validation, as well as all the f1 scores of the 5 folds that were tested during cross validation.
 This is the progress of the random search cross validation you have ran.
 3. `best_parameter_info.txt`  - this pickled file contains a list that has the best combination of hyperparameters and its respective average f1 score attained from the random search cross validation process.
-This is helpful in training the model and for prediction as it provides the best combination of hyperparameters for our use case.
+This is helpful in training the model and for prediction as it provides the best combination of hyperparameters for our use case for the notebooks to use.

  #### test_set folder
  This folder contains 3 files.